lkbosak/PantryPanda/README.md

 # PantryPanda
-Kitchen Pantry app for IT391 project
+The better Kitchen Pantry app for IT391 project